centreon/centreon-archived/doc/en/user/configuration/10advanced_configuration/01macros.rst

 They are complementary to standard macros.
 E.g.:

 * The standard macro $CONTACTEMAIL$ makes reference to the e-mail address of the contact who uses the command of notification
-* The  environment macro $CONTACTEMAIL:merethis$ returns the e-mail address of the user: “merethis”
+* The  environment macro $CONTACTEMAIL:centreon$ returns the e-mail address of the user: “centreon”

 The complete documentation on macros “on demand” is available at this address: `macro list <http://nagios.sourceforge.net/docs/3_0/macrolist.html>`_.